rab4u/oozie_workflow_monitor/README.md

 3. Installing postgresql portable.
-Download the zip file and extract : https://sourceforge.net/projects/postgresqlportable/ after extracting the start the postgreSQL by clicking : PostgreSQLPortable application Create DB with name helix_prod_oozie_jobs_db ( cmd :  CREATE DATABASE oozie_jobs_db )
+Download the zip file and extract : https://sourceforge.net/projects/postgresqlportable/ after extracting the start the postgreSQL server by clicking : PostgreSQLPortable application Create DB in postgreSQL ( cmd :  CREATE DATABASE oozie_jobs_db )

 4. Run the python code : import_oozie_data.py.
 Currently the refresh rate is to 5 mins. you can change refresh rate by modifying the following line of code in the python script : threading.Timer(300.0, Timer).start()